Hosam-hsm/Instagram-Automation/README.md

 # Current Features

-- Like all posts in home feed
+- Like posts in home feed
-- Like all posts in search tab
+- Like posts in search tab
-- Like all posts with given hashtag
+- Like posts with given hashtag